-13 RKG considered the 1,182,000 SF development and applied an average of 1,500 SF per worker for an estimated 788 employees which is reasonably similar to the 700 employee estimate provided by Capital Group Properties.
+16 RKG considered the 1,194,779 SF development and applied an average of 1,500 SF per worker for an estimated 797 employees which is reasonably similar to the 700 employee estimate provided by Capital Group Properties.
+Retail employment, as unspecified uses, was estimated at 500 SF per employee for the 101,000 SF in retail uses.

-14 As provided by the Massachusetts Department of Elementary and Secondary Education (latest FY available from source as updated June 2021).
+17 As provided by the Massachusetts Department of Elementary and Secondary Education (latest FY available from source as updated June 2021).
 Also noting that Lancaster is a part of the Nashoba Regional School District, along with the communities of Bolton and Stow, MA.